 Drink This Instead: Mocktails Without Citrus

 There are plenty of ways to bring fun drinks into your life without booze.
-You'll want to skip orange juice, lime juice and lemon juice, too, as these are also possible triggers for GERD symptoms.
+You'll want to skip orange juice, lime juice and lemon juice, though, as these are also on the foods-that-cause-GERD list.

 Tip

-There are other foods and drinks that might cause issues with GERD, like carbonated beverages.
-And the best foods to avoid with GERD can vary from person to person, so keeping a food diary to track symptoms and what you eat may help you identify your triggers, Dr. Poppers says.
+There are other foods and drinks that might cause issues with GERD, like dairy products.
+So if you're wondering whether a high-dairy meal — like clam chowder, for instance — is bad for acid reflux, keeping a food diary to track symptoms and what you eat may help you identify your triggers, Dr. Poppers says.

 - National Health Institute: “Acid reflux, Heartburn, and GERD: What’s the difference?”